rayosborn/nexpy/README.rst

 .. note:: If you need to read HDF4 or XML files now, please clone the
           old-master branch (https://github.com/nexpy/nexpy/tree/old-master).

-.. warning:: Version 0.5 is the last version to be compatible with Python 2.
-             There may be urgent bug fixes but from v0.6, Python 3 will be required.

 NeXpy GUI
 ---------
 The GUI is built using the PyQt.
 The latest version supports PyQt4, PySide, and